-Research Students undertaking doctoral (research) degrees are welcome to apply to IDS to pursue supervised study in relation to their thesis.
+Research Students undertaking doctoral (research) degrees are welcome to apply to IDS to pursue supervised study in relation to their thesis as a visiting research student.
 A flexible programme of work is agreed between you and the member of IDS that will supervise you.

 We also welcome applications from taught postgraduate students registered at other institutions to visit IDS for one or more terms to take modules from our taught postgraduate degrees.